Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/rescue-customer-windows/guide.en-gb.md

 > If you have any services still online, rescue mode will interrupt them as the machine is being rebooted into the auxiliary rescue environment.
 >

-**This guide explains how to reboot a server into the Windows customer rescue system.**
+**This guide explains how to boot a server into the Windows customer rescue system.**

 ## Requirements